 All resident students are required to make and maintain a \$150 room deposit.
 Against this deposit damages will be charged as described by the housing policies of the college.
-The room deposit remains permanently on account until the student withdraws from college, graduates, or is given permission to move off campus, at which time a refund may be requested.
-When no refund is requested within one year, the account is cleared.
+The room deposit remains permanently on account until the student withdraws from college, or graduates.